awslabs/sagemaker-debugger/docs/rules/README.md

 ```

 ###### Arguments
-- `mode`: `type: smdebug.modes enum value` The mode whose steps to return for the given tensor.
+- `mode (smdebug.modes enum value)` The mode whose steps to return for the given tensor.
 Defaults to `modes.GLOBAL`
-- `show_incomplete_steps`: `type: bool` This parameter is relevant only for distributed training.
+- `show_incomplete_steps (bool)` This parameter is relevant only for distributed training.
 By default this method only returns the steps which have been received from all workers.
 But if this parameter is set to True, this method will return steps received from at least one worker.

 ###### Returns
-`List[Int]` A list of steps at which the given tensor was saved
+`list[int]` A list of steps at which the given tensor was saved

 #### value
 Get the value of the tensor at a given step as a numpy array